shivamsharma017/delta-demo/README.md

-# delta-demo
+# Github-demo
-This is Demo for git &amp; github class
+This is a Demo for the git &amp; github class
+Author: Shivam Sharma